 doses of inspiration for the innovators in all of us

 Each year, companies around the world plan annual sales retreats where they brief their global teams on the latest products and strategies and overall hype them up for the year ahead.
 It's a time to educate, entertain and bond.
-Finding a destination that is uniquely exciting for team members while also giving mangers the opportunity to hold their attention while also invigorating them can get stale after awhile.
-Outside of the top cities in the country that always come to mind, here are some of our favorites we like to recommend as Corporate Event Planners.
+Finding a destination that is uniquely exciting for team members while also giving managers the opportunity to hold their attention while also invigorating them can get stale after awhile.
+Outside of the top cities in the country that always come to mind, here are some of our favorites we like to recommend as Destination Meeting Planners.

-Whether you are looking at a venue for a large conference or small breakfast, there is crossover in details to pay attention to.
-Above and beyond that, there are key factors you and look for to leave a lasting impression on your clients and guests.
+Whether you are looking at a venue for a large conference or small breakfast, there is crossover in details to pay attention when planning your event and looking for an event venue.
+Above and beyond that, there are always special features in the search that leave a lasting impression on your clients and guests.
+While looking for an event venue is often an overwhelming process, we are sharing tips on 8 things we always focus our attention on when searching for the perfect fit.

 1. Location - While this may be obvious, think about how your guests will be arriving.
 Will it be an area that is easy for them to get to?
-If not, somewhere they will be willing to travel to?
+If not, is the event venue somewhere they will be willing to travel to?

-3. Food & Beverage - Finding somewhere that has food & beverage in-house is always the easiest method.
-You will not have to worry about setting up any f&b needs or worrying about another vendor.
-Additional items to consider are if the cuisine is good? (if that matters to you) And what their level of service is.
+3. Food & Beverage - Finding somewhere that has food & beverage through your event venue is always the easiest method.
+You will not have to worry about setting up any f&b needs or adding another vendor to your roster.
+Additional items to consider are if the options are good? (if that matters to you) And what their level of service on the day-of will look like.
+Sample menus are always a great thing to request and should be provided before securing an event venue.

 4. Security - There are many levels to this, but it's important to know how they will monitor who is coming into your space and how it will be reserved for your group.
 If you need additional levels of security, inquiring about their in-house team and how you can work together is always a key factor.

-6. Storage - This is important from the guest experience and from yours.
+6. Storage - This is important for the guest experience and from a planning perspective.
 Is there a coat check where attendees can store their coats?
 Maybe they'll be coming with suitcases and need to store them somewhere.
-For you, having a space to store an extra event materials or work out of is also key to be aware of.
+For you, having a space to store an extra event materials or work out of is also key when finding an event venue.

 7. Surrounding Spaces - A hot tip is to ask the venue if they book additional events at the venue.
 This could either apply to before/after your event or in the next room.
-It's good to know what may be also going on around your event and if that raises any concerns for your group.
+It's good to know what may be also going on around your event and if that raises any concerns for your group in regards to privacy, access or noise.

-8. Booking Policy - Ideally this is something you know before you even go visit a space - but knowing how they charge and what their booking policy is an important piece.
+8. Booking Policy - Ideally this is something you know before you even go visit a space - but knowing how they charge and what their booking policy a help fact to note.
 Some charge with a F&B minimum and others with a room rental (or sometimes both).
-Understanding this will help you have a grasp on the full budget of your event.
+Understanding this will help you have a grasp on the full budget of your event and when you will need to make payments.

 Can we get an Amen?
 Sometimes you just have to figure it out on the way.
 And sometimes, that's when the best things happen.
 More times than not, we get approached with events with short turn around times.
 We don't have the luxury of our brainstorming sessions and research we generally perform before producing an event.
 Instead we have to jump right off the cliff and figure it out.
 We personally find that this is when some of the best magic happens.
 There's not time for second guessing decisions and you are forced to just go with your gut instinct!
 While planning is in our blood, there is something to be said for not planning at all.